We do not assess or approve telcos plans for mobile phone base stations.

 Land access complaints

-A telco may access your land to install a base station.
+A telco may seek access to your land to install a base station.
+Under certain conditions, they can do so by issuing you with a notice.

-If you cannot resolve it with the telco, talk to the Telecommunications Industry Ombudsman.
+If you cannot resolve your complaint with the telco, talk to the Telecommunications Industry Ombudsman.

 You can talk to us about EME and NBN.